Stryyder/The-Coding-Journey/README.md

 ### Completed Projects
 - [Random Quote Machine](https://github.com/Stryyder/random-quote-machine) - My first ever React project
 - [Jabroney](https://github.com/Stryyder/Jabroney): This is a snake-like game where you collect stuff.
 Work ended.
 Fun project, but the more I learn, the more embarrassed I am of its ugly code and structure.
 It's also a very rudimentary game.
+Up to three players locally - [play now!](https://jabroney.netlify.com)
 - [Mega-Cheat](https://github.com/Stryyder/Mega-Cheat): Mega-Cheat is currently a pretty ugly little cheat sheet for basic fron-end development.
 It needs some love but work has halted to work on a client site (React looks promising to componentize this)
 - [Jeaopardy Test Prepper](https://github.com/Stryyder/Jeopardy-Flash-Cards): This project was originally designed for a game night, but could also be used to study for a test, or teach a class.
 It utilizes Flash.
 - [Danger House](https://github.com/Stryyder/Danger-House): I made this game with Basic utilizing at the time QBasic 4.5.
 It was made sometime around 2001?
 Text and pictures - they were all the rage back then.